on this page

 The Privacy Act 1988 covers information about medical records.

-For more information go to the Department of Health and Aged Care website.
+Find out more on the Department of Health and Aged Care website.